istresearch/scrapy-cluster/docs/topics/redis-monitor/settings.rst

 Dump :ref:`statistics <c_stats>` collected by the Scrapy Cluster Crawlers.
 The crawlers may be spread out across many machines, and the log dump of their statistics is consolidated and done in a single place where the Redis Monitor is installed.
 Will be dumped at the same interval the ``STATS_DUMP`` is set to.

+**STATS_DUMP_QUEUE**

+Default: ``True``

+Dump queue metrics about the real time backlog of the Scrapy Cluster Crawlers.
+This includes queue length, and total number of domains currently in the backlog.
+Will be dumped at the same interval the ``STATS_DUMP`` is set to.

 **STATS_TIMES**

 Default: